QuentinSi/ROS/pckg/README.md

 Before running the programs, check that you have the ttyDXL port which is the one requested to be able to run the simulation programs, if you do not have this port either you configure it or you change it in the programs of the WidowX_XM430 folder.
 For me, the easiest way is to use this port.

 As soon as the port configuration is done, open the pan_tilt.cpp file in the src folder of the pckg folder which is located in the src folder of catkin_ws of WidowX_XM430_Robot_Turret.
 This is where you choose whether to move the gazebo simulation robot or not.
 Choose the right class, the program is commented, read the comments to know which class corresponds to what.
-If you forget or set the wrong classes the program will run fine but nothing will happen.
+If you forget to set the  classes the program will run fine but nothing will happen.
+Normaly, you can use this code without the modify, you can use thanks to services.

 Open a terminal, go to the WidowX_XM430 directory then catkin_ws, once here compile then make:
 `$ catkin build `